 The Foundry boasts eight bowling lanes, billiards, and two movie theaters that serve food and cocktails.
 For pricing and movie times, visit Foundry-WP.com.

 Open to the public year-round, Grand Park Community & Recreation Center offers something for everyone.
 With a lap pool, slide, wading pool, hot tub, and sauna, aquatic activities alone will entertain the entire family for hours.
-The Center also has dozens of cardio and weight machines, a climbing wall, gymnastics area and basketball courts.
+The Center also has dozens of cardio and weight machines, a climbing wall, a gymnastics area and basketball courts.

 Next door to the Recreation Center is The Ice Box, an NHL-sized, partially enclosed ice rink.
 The rink offers skate rentals, open skate time (no sticks allowed), and family stick and puck time.
 For full details about pricing both at the Recreation Center and Ice Box, visit FraserValleyRec.org.